miklevin/MikeLev.in/_posts/2024-10-21-local-ai-awareness-training.md

 ---
 title: Local AI Awareness Training
 permalink: /local-ai-awareness-training/
-description: Learn how to integrate local language models with FastHTML to build scalable CRUD applications, enhancing user interactions and managing conversation histories effectively.
-Aka how to train your local Llama.
+description: Learn how to integrate local LLMs with FastHTML to build CRUD apps.
+Conversation history is logged in SQL and vector databases for insights.
+The LLM aids user actions and prepares for future self-sufficiency by learning app usage patterns, enhancing AI-driven workflows.
 layout: post
 sort_order: 1
 ---